With the recent link spam updates, “tiered links” can seem like black hat SEO. Here is how:

-Does that mean tier link building isn’t safe?
+Does that mean tiered link building isn’t safe?
 Are your money sites better off without it?

-When done right, tier link building is safe.
+When done right, tiered link building is safe.
 In fact, it can be an effective strategy that gets your site to the top pages of search results.

 In this article, we’ll show you how to build tier links RIGHTLY — the ones to use and the pitfalls to avoid.

 Here’s a sneak peek of what to expect: